 Besides, New Zealand is the perfect campervanning destination, and there’s a sense of the outdoors you cannot experience elsewhere.
 You will enjoy the flexibility you get with a campervan and enjoy visiting and lingering in places you would otherwise not have a chance to explore.

 With that being said, dig in and learn as much as you can from the ultimate campervanning guide to New Zealand.
 This travel guide will give you pointers on everything you should know during your road trip.

 Renting a self-contained van is hands-down the best way of campervanning in New Zealand.
-One of the most significant benefits of renting a self-contained vehicle is that it lets you camp for a limited number of days on public land unless there are restrictions.
+One of the most significant benefits of renting a self-contained campervan is that it lets you camp for a limited number of days on public land, unless there are restrictions.

 Nevertheless, your campervan doesn’t give you leeway to park anywhere you like.
 New Zealand has strict camping regulations, and the local Kiwi authorities won’t hesitate to slap you with huge fines if you don’t follow their rules.

 Additionally, for your campervan to get classified as self-contained, it has to meet specific considerations.
 Ensure you ask your vehicle company whether the campervan has a self-contained sticker.
 If it doesn’t, you won’t be able to access any freedom camping sites.

 🏞 You can find more information about this types of campervan in the following article: Self-Contained Campervans

 2. Renting a campervan VS Buying a campervan

 When faced with the decision to either purchase or rent a campervan, two pivotal factors stand out as the primary influencers: your budget and the anticipated duration of your stay.

 Buying a campervan